sous-chefs/sc-mongodb/mongodb/README.md

 important to distinguish the different shards.

 This is esp. important when you want to replicate shards.
-The setup is not much different to the one described above. all you have to do is adding the `mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.
+The setup is not much different to the one described above.
+All you have to do is adding the `mongodb::replicaset` recipe to all shard nodes, and make sure that all shard nodes which should be in the same replicaset have the same shard name.